mononobi/imovie/README.md

  * when viewing a movie details, iMovie shows you up to 20 relevant movies to that movie according to genres and IMDB rate.

-# usage notice
+# Usage Notice
 the only thing that you have to notice to use this app, is to not rename each movie's folder name after you've archived it using the app. otherwise, the link between the data stored in the app and the real movie will be lost and if you insert that movie again, it will be inserted without notice.

-# running the application
+# Running The Application
 open the project in Visual Studio and build the solution in desired mode (Debug or Release). to be able to run the application, you should copy 'iMovie/App_Data' folder into the runtime directory.